samsung-test/samsung-test.github.io/tizenstudio/index.md

 <section id ="main">

-Tizen Studio is an official integrated development environment (IDE) for developing Tizen apps.
-This environment is built over Eclipse, it presents a unified environment where you can write, edit, debug, build, and publish your app.
+<p>Tizen Studio is an official integrated development environment (IDE) for developing Tizen apps.
+This environment is built over Eclipse, it presents a unified environment where you can write, edit, debug, build, and publish your app.</p>

-Tizen Studio runs on Windows®, Ubuntu, and MacOSX.
-For more information on the latest release, see the <a href="https://developer.tizen.org/development/tizen-studio/download">Download</a> page.
+<p>Tizen Studio runs on Windows®, Ubuntu, and MacOSX.
+For more information on the latest release, see the <a href="https://developer.tizen.org/development/tizen-studio/download">Download</a> page.</p>

-Tizen Studio primarily consists of:
+<p>Tizen Studio primarily consists of:</p>
 <ul>
 <li>set of fast and feature-rich emulators for devices based on Tizen, for example: Smartphone, TV emulator, Smart watch and much more</li>
 <li>extensive tool chains to capture performance, usability, version compatibility</li>